wightman/HTML5FollowAlong/README.md

 # HTML5 Exercise: Follow Along

-1. Here's the starter text:
+1. Here's the starter text.
+Save it with a name and the file extension ".html"
 ```html
 <!DOCTYPE html>
 	<html>